Bahrain - Telecoms, Mobile and Broadband - Statistics and Analyses

 Bahrain’s telecommunications industry is guided by its Fourth National Telecommunications Plan which focuses on fibre-optic infrastructure deployment and establishing affordable prices for high-speed access.
 It also includes high level strategies for 5G readiness and in 2018 this planning process took a step further with the establishment of a 5G working group, chaired by the telecommunications regulator.

-Mobile penetration is high by regional standards although it did decline sharply in 2017 due to the SIM biometric registration that was introduced - along with the withdrawal of many of the unlimited packages offered by the operators.
+Mobile penetration is high by regional standards although it did decline sharply in 2017 and 2018 due to the SIM biometric registration that was introduced - along with the withdrawal of many of the unlimited packages offered by the operators.

 Mobile data is growing faster than voice in Bahrain and it has well developed LTE networks, which also lay the foundation for future 5G deployment.
 In 2017 the first 5G trial for Bahrain was conducted.